Wedding Photography FAQ

 (My uncle has a good camera and can do it for free)

-I provide a professional photography service to my clients.
-I have invested time, effort and resources on developing my photography skills into a successful photography business; I use professional equipment.
+We provide a professional photography service to my clients.
+We have invested time, effort and resources on developing our photography skills into a successful photography business; we use professional equipment.

-You’ll want me to be your photographer because I provide a complete package; from consultation & planning, pre-wedding shoots, wedding day coverage, post processing every photograph and designing your album.
-I use professional suppliers for my photo books to guarantee you a high quality printed product that will protect and display your valuable memories for generations to come.
+You’ll want us to be your photographer because we provide a complete package; from consultation & planning, wedding day coverage, post processing every photograph and designing your album. we use professional suppliers for our photo books to guarantee you a high quality printed product that will protect and display your valuable memories for generations to come.